trentwiles/ShorelineEastAPI/DOCS.md

 }
 ```

-\* this parameter only applies to trips that involve Metro North, which this API does not support.
-Setting this value to true or false will not impact the fare cost.
+\* this parameter only applies to trips that involve Metro North.
+Metro North stations supported by the Shore Line East fare calculation scheme are `West Haven`, `Bridgeport`, `South Norwalk`, `Stamford`, `Harlem-125th St`, and `Grand Central`.

 ## /api/v1/stations/listAllStations

 No parameters.
 Lists off all stations and their respective IDs.
+Metro North stations are not listed under this endpoint, as they are only displayed on the fare calculation page.

 ### Example